 Is it that time of year again?
 From time to time some of us can be affected by Australia’s changing weather, especially during the spring and summer seasons.

-If you have any urgent concerns about your hearing please consult your local GP for medical advice.
+If you have any urgent concerns about your hearing, please consult your local GP for medical advice.

 You should look out for the following symptoms, especially if you suffer from hay fever or other allergies:

 There are some home remedies that can help towards alleviating the symptoms of hay fever or pollen allergy.
-Seasonal issues will come and go, any hearing loss caused by hay fever, congestion or a pollen allergy will resolve itself after a while.
+Seasonal issues will come and go, any hearing loss from hay fever, congestion or a pollen allergy will resolve itself after a while.
 However, if you feel you are struggling with the symptoms, here are some useful treatments to try:

-This type of hearing loss is short-term and usually resolves itself once the hay fever and pollen allergy subsides.
+Hay fever hearing loss is short-term and usually resolves itself once the hay fever and pollen allergy subsides.
 If you feel you are experiencing any changes in hearing, it is important to seek professional advice from a hearing expert.
 At National Hearing Care, we offer no obligation FREE hearing consultations where you can speak to one of our full qualified audiologists or audiometrists to give you some peace of mind!